joefg/.dotfiles/README.md

 ## Installation and use

-To download, run `git clone https://github.com/joefg/.dotfiles.git` in your home directory.
+To download, run `git clone --recursive https://github.com/joefg/.dotfiles.git` in your home directory.

 I'm using [GNU Stow](https://www.gnu.org/software/stow/) to manage symbolic links from this dotfiles repository to their locations in the home directory.